bakame-php/period-visualizer/README.md

 <?php

-public function LatinLetter::startingAt(): string; //returns the first letter to be used public function LatinLetter::sstartsWith(): self;  //returns a new object with a new starting letter
+public function LatinLetter::startingAt(): string; //returns the first letter to be used public function LatinLetter::startsWith(): self;  //returns a new object with a new starting letter
 ~~~

 ### Decimal Number Strategy